 1. Byzantine Inspired Vintage Style Jewellery

-The Byzantine period was heavy with bling.
-It lasted from about year 300-1400 AD.
+The Byzantine period was heavy with gold and jewels.
+It lasted from late 300-1400 AD.
 The name comes from the Byzantine Empire, which followed the Roman Empire.

 The jewellery throughout this period was lavishly decorated and ornate, and one of the characteristic design features were thick, woven chains that resembled rope.

 Rings were usually made of gold and decorated with intricate engravings, relief work or multiple gems.

 Around 1000 AD

 In Gothic Europe from around 1000 AD, people often wore jewellery to show their religious devotion.
 Crosses and images of saints dominated design.

 Gemstones were mainly polished into smooth oval or round shapes called cabochons.
 Gold, silver and precious gems were used in jewellery pieces worn by nobility.

 The lower classes wore items made of cheaper materials, like copper and enamel.
 Colourful gems were highly valued because of their symbolism.